-I attended a parent meeting with the principal of my sons’ school the other day.
-He was focusing on the pressures that high school students feel when it comes to grades.
+I attended a parent meeting with the principal of my daughter’s school the other day.
+He talked about focusing on the pressures that high school students feel when it comes to grades.
 “If I hear a kid asking how they can get their grade from an 88 to a 90, I tell them that they’re asking the wrong question.
 It’s like a football player asking, ‘How can we beat Holy Innocents 14-7?’”

 He explained that rather than focusing on numbers, the better approach is to focus on the process.
 If you want to beat Holy Innocents, focus on improving your speed, strength, and strategy.
 If you want to improve your grade, focus on writing a better topic sentence, studying with the TV off or reviewing your notes each night.

 This is a perfect parallel to my work with clients trying to lose weight.
 Unfortunately, many of us have become brainwashed by the “Lose 30 pounds in 30 days” tactic of the diet industry.
 This approach feeds our desire for concrete steps to a specific goal within a prescribed time frame.

 Truth be told, the process of becoming healthier (which may or may not mean losing weight) requires deeper, more gradual but longer-lasting changes.
 It took years to get to an unhealthy state; you can’t turn that ship around in 30 days.

 Diet plans are short-lived and typically lead to weight gain in the long run.
 Key life skills must be integrated at a deeper level in order for real healthy permanent changes to occur… just as the kid who crams for the test and promptly forgets the material has failed to learn the life-skills that will lead to success.